Descanonge/xarray-histogram/README.md

 ## Tests and performance

-To compare performances check these notebooks for [numpy](./docs/source/perf_numpy.ipynb) and [dask](./docs/source/perf_dask.ipynb) arrays.
+To compare performances check this [notebook](./docs/source/performances.ipynb).

 ## Other packages

 [xhistogram](https://xhistogram.readthedocs.io/en/latest/) already exists.
-It relies on Numpy functions and thus does not benefit of some performance upgrades brought by Boost (see performance comparisons).
+It relies on Numpy functions ([searchsorted](https://numpy.org/doc/stable/reference/generated/numpy.searchsorted.html)) and thus does not benefit of some performance upgrades brought by Boost (see performance comparisons).

 [dask-histogram](https://github.com/dask-contrib/dask-histogram) ports Boost-histogram for Dask.
-It does not support multi-dimensional arrays, but outputs boost objects directly rather than Dask arrays so all features of Boost should be available.
+It does not support multi-dimensional arrays: one can still reshape the input array but this can incur [performance penalties](https://docs.dask.org/en/stable/array-chunks.html#reshaping).
+Still, as it works directly with boost objects rather than Dask arrays all features of Boost should be available.